Please check with restaurants individually before you venture out for the latest COVID-19-related policy updates and hours of operation.

 In any neighborhood inked with upscale boutiques, swanky bars and martini-leaning residents, a sleek seafood shrine is never far away.
 And so it goes for Blue Island Oyster Bar and Seafood, a sophisticated dock-to-dish restaurant in tony Cherry Creek that struts a ritzy seafaring motif flanked by a centerpiece bar that pours stiff martinis and bubbles, the requisite libation to match with the restaurant’s proprietary East Coast oysters.
 You could spend all of your clams on the bivalves, but then you’d miss the creamy New England clam chowder—and that would be a travesty.
 The daily happy hour, which runs from 2 to 6 p.m., is a real catch.

 FISH N BEER

 Chef and owner Kevin Morrison of Tacos, Tequila, Whiskey offers a fresh syllabus of sea creatures at his diminutive River North Art District (RiNo) restaurant that’s usually packed like a can of sardines with diners drawn to the beer-friendly, fish-intensive menu.
-A triumphant wood-grilled whole Colorado bass is a state ballad bathed in butter and sidekicked with asparagus spears and charred tomatoes, while the king salmon filet with gnocchi, kale and crimini mushrooms is caressed with a cream sauce of butter and garlic.
-Oysters, mussels, pan-roasted crab-and-corn cakes and terrific smelt fries round out the culinary roster, which pairs well with the rotating craft-beer lineup favoring Colorado breweries.
+A triumphant wood-grilled whole Colorado bass is a state ballad bathed in butter and sidekicked with roasted Brussels sprouts and Israeli couscous, while the king salmon filet with gnocchi, kale and crimini mushrooms is caressed with a cream sauce of butter and garlic.
+Oysters, mussels, peel-and-eat shrimp poached in Old Bay broth and terrific smelt fries round out the culinary roster, which pairs well with the rotating craft-beer lineup favoring Colorado breweries.

 By Lori Midson